The Bigger Stronger Opponent…

 It’s like having a black belt world champion by your side for your entire match, telling you exactly what to do…

 By having gameplans for the top position, the bottom position, and for bad positions you’ll always know what to do next.
 Not feeling lost on the mats is a wonderful feeling, and having gameplans that you can follow and adapt is a very powerful approach to grappling.

 This information is available as a 5 DVD set, which comes with our 365 day money-back guarantee and free shipping.
-Click the button below to add to cart:
+Click the button below to buy now:

 A note for our international customers: The DVDs are NTSC format and ‘region-free’, which means that they’ll play anywhere in the world.
 And by ordering this DVD set now you get free shipping anywhere in the world for your entire order, saving you an additional $15 to $30 of shipping costs!